 We have been active users of P.volve’s streaming classes over the past 2 years.
 We consider it one of the best studio workouts in 2021.
 P.volve is a functional movement-based method developed by Stephen Pasterino that elongates muscles and builds strength.
 We visited their studio a few times pre-pandemic.
 We added their streaming sessions to our weekly workout routines.
 P.volve’s low-impact training method strengthens, sculpts and tones targeted muscles.
 This workout complements the HIIT and cardio sessions that we’ve been doing for years.
 It’s great to workout on on your own schedule with their streaming app.

 We recommend combining P.volve streaming classes with some in-person classes to improve technique and form.
 If you are vaccinated, you can take their classes mask-free in NYC (just show your vaccination card to the front desk).
 The high energy, loud music, camaraderie and hands-on instruction are something we miss while working out at home.

 Best Studio Workouts in 2021: P.volve’s Proprietary Equipment

 P.volve’s proprietary equipment includes the P.3 trainer, P-ball and P-band.
 We recommend the Total Transformation Kit, which includes proprietary equipment plus resistance bands, ankle weights, light dumbbells, slant board, foam roller and gliders.
-It retails for $350.
-If you are on a tight budget or short on space, you can also consider the Essentials Kit, which retails for $130.

 Best Studio Workouts in 2021: What a P.volve Class Looks Like?